Apple Memorial Day Sale 2022: Save on AirPods, iPad & more | Digital Trends

-Memorial Day weekend is upon us and the Memorial Day sales are already rolling out early with tons of deals coming in hot.
-That means that now’s the time to get shopping if you don’t want to wait until midsummer, as the next big sales event won’t be happening until Prime Day in July.
+The Memorial Day sales have started, and that means that now’s the time to get shopping if you don’t want to wait until midsummer, as the next big sales event won’t be happening until Prime Day in July.
 If you’re specifically trying to zero in on some Apple deals, you’re in luck, because there are some great bargains available right now.
 We’ve got them right here, along with everything else you need to know about the Apple Memorial Day sale.

 - Apple AirPods Pro — $197, was $249